QGP Physics from Attractor Perturbations: MIS theory and the attractor background

-The basic degrees of freedom in the hydrodynamic description are the classical fields $\edens$ (the energy density), $u^\mu$ (the flow velocity) and $\pimunu$ (the shear-stress tensor).
+The MIS theory is expressed in terms of the classical fields $\edens$ (the energy density), $u^\mu$ (the flow velocity) and $\pimunu$ (the shear-stress tensor).
 They satisfy the following set of partial differential equations

 where $\nabla_\mu$ is the covariant derivative, $\Delta_{\mu\nu}\equiv g_{\mu\nu}+u_\mu u_\nu$ is the transverse projector, $\sigma_{\mu\nu}=\frac{1}{2}\Delta_{\mu\alpha}\Delta_{\nu\beta}(\nabla^\alpha u^\beta+\nabla^\beta u^\alpha-\frac{2}{3}\Delta^{\alpha\beta}\nabla\cdot u)$ is the shear tensor, $\eta$ is the shear viscosity and $\tau_\pi$ is the relaxation time for $\pi_{\mu\nu}$.
 Throughout this paper we assume an equation of state and transport coefficients dictated by conformal invariance: \be \edens=\frac{1}{3}p=C_e T^4, \quad \eta=\frac{4}{3}C_e C_\eta T^3, \quad \tau_\pi=C_\tau T^{-1}, \ee where $C_e$, $C_\eta$, and $C_{\tau}$ are dimensionless, constant transport coefficients (see e.g.~\cite{Florkowski:2017olj}) and $T$ is the effective temperature.
-For $\mathcal N=4$ supersymmetric Yang-Mills theory we have $C_e=8\pi^2/15, C_\eta=1/4\pi, C_{\tau}=(2-\ln 2)/2\pi$.
+For $\mathcal N=4$ supersymmetric Yang-Mills theory we have $C_e=8\pi^2/15, C_\eta=1/4\pi, C_{\tau}=(2-\ln 2)/2\pi$~\cite{Bhattacharyya:2007vjd}.
 These values often serve as a point of reference, and we have adopted them in our numerical calculations.